 Total resistance produced by the combo of coil and galvanometer,

 Current generated in the coil,

 Where, B = Strength of the magnetic field

 After integrating eq (3) on both of the side, we get

 Q 14.
 In the given figure we have a metal rod PQ which is put on the smooth rails AB and these are kept in between the two poles of permanent magnets.
 All these three (rod, rails and the magnetic field ) are in mutually perpendicular direction.
 There is a galvanometer ‘G’ connected through the rails by using a switch ‘K’.Given, Rod’s length = 15 cm , Magnetic field strength, B = 0.50 T, Resistance produced by the closed-loop =

 (i) Determine the polarity and the magnitude of the induced emf if we will keep the K open and the rod will be moved with the speed of 12 cm/s in the direction shown in the figure.

 (ii) When the K was open is there any excess charge built up?
 Assume that K is closed then what will happen after it?

-(iii) When the rod were moving uniformly and the K was open, then on the electron in the rod PQ there were no net force even though they did not experienced any magnetic field because of the motion of the rod.
+(iii) When the rod was moving uniformly and the K was open, then on the electron in the rod PQ there was no net force even though they did not experience any magnetic field because of the motion of the rod.
 Explain.

 (iv) After closing the K, calculate the retarding force.